TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 We were inspired by them, and we decided to group the list of _-ilities_ that were important for the company into one or more of the categories we already had identified.

-On the next entry of this series, we will introduce an evolved version of this framework and a comparision matrix for the company and how that comparision matrix is useful to the teams.
+In the [next entry of this series](/software engineering/simple-strategies-to-manage-techdebt-part-2/), we will introduce an evolved version of this framework by further defining and grouping those _illities_, while in the [last entry of this series](/software engineering/simple-strategies-to-manage-techdebt-part-3/) we will dive deeper by using it to help not only the teams but also the company to make better decisions, react to changes and reach its goals.